-Soon, the crazy days and weeks of preparing to double our family in size unfolded.
+Ever hectic days and weeks of preparing to double-size our family unfolded before us.
 So much to plan and prepare for, and nine months go by quickly when you procrastinate.

 “Well, what if we have parents staying with us?
 Shouldn’t we have four bedrooms?”
 I offered back.